DongwookYoon/pull-requests-parser/README.md

 - refactored many methods of `repo_parser.py` into class static methods for better organization
 - created new `api_requests.py` fpr abstracting all API calls

+## 3/28 update
+### to be completed (from Cleidson's feedbacks)
+repo:
+- add project URL information
+- add information of total number of PRs extracted
+- sort PRs by their timestamp

+pr:
+- total number of comments extracted
+- total number of different people involved in the comment

+comment:
+- information of author on comment (name)
+- total number of @ mentions
+- separate the different types of links
+- information about the total number of external links
+- identify where a reply within a reply comes from (might be difficult)
+- examples of source code not detected
+- eliminate link from reply as opposed to original comment
+- multiple quoted replies are integrated into one comment
+- not extracting the associated information when someone does a “review" (might be difficult)

+links
+- suggest "image/media" by file name (should already do that, not sure why it didn't work?)
+- if user is mentioned more than once, only show once